Dynamical mechanisms for deuteron production at mid-rapidity in relativistic heavy-ion collisions from SIS to RHIC energies: Model description

 where the difference lies in the fact that on the right hand side of both equations the expectation value of the quantum Hamiltonian of the many-body system appears.
 We note in passing that for a non-Gaussian form of the wave function the time evolution equations are different.
 The Hamiltonian is the sum of the kinetic energies of the particles and of their (density dependent) two-body interaction.
 The expectation value can be written as

 The potential interaction consists of two parts: the Coulomb interaction and a local density dependent Skyrme potential $V_{i,j}=V_{Coul}+V_{Skyrme}$.
-The expectation values can be calculated analytically.
+The expectation value of the Coulomb interaction can be calculated analytically.
 The expectation value of the Skyrme part contains terms $\propto \rho^2$ and $\propto \rho^\gamma$, where $\rho$ is the local density.
-Their weights, as well as the exponent $\gamma$, are tuned to the Equation of State (EoS) of infinite nuclear matter $E(T=0,\rho/\rho_0=1)=-16$ MeV, where $\rho_0=0.16 \, fm^{-3}$ is the saturation density at zero temperature.
+Their weights, as well as the exponent $\gamma$, are tuned to the Equation of State (EoS) of infinite nuclear matter $E(T=0,\rho/\rho_0=1)=-16$ MeV, where $\rho_0=0.16$~fm$^{-3}$ is the saturation density at zero temperature.
 This fixes two of the three parameters.
+In PHQMD two parameter sets have been introduced, which yield a ``soft'' and a ``hard'' EoS, respectively.
+For details on the realization of the QMD dynamics and the impact of different EoS on bulk and cluster observables we refer to Ref.~\cite{Aichelin:2019tnk}.
+For bulk and strangeness particle production in PHQMD with a ``hard'' and a ``soft'' EoS at low energy HICs and the comparison with other transport models see also Ref.~\cite{Reichert:2021ljd}.
+In our present study of the deuteron production mechanisms, we employ the PHQMD in its ``hard'' EoS setup like in Ref.~\cite{Glassel:2021rod}.